sof-kucheruk/sql-data-analysis-project/README.md

     ├── Q10.png
     └── Q11.png

-⸻
+---

-🎯 Project Goal
+# 🎯 Project Goal

 The goal of this project was to strengthen practical SQL skills through data analysis and relational database design.

-The project demonstrates how SQL can be used to: analyze employee and salary data;
+The project demonstrates how SQL can be used to:

+- analyze employee and salary data;
-work with multiple related tables;
+- work with multiple related tables;
-calculate business metrics;
+- calculate business metrics;
-use advanced SQL techniques;
+- use advanced SQL techniques;
-create relational databases;
+- create relational databases;
-establish relationships between tables;
+- establish relationships between tables;
-identify duplicate records;
+- identify duplicate records;
-work with historical and current data.
+- work with historical and current data.

-⸻
+---

-👩‍💻 Author
+## 👩‍💻 Author

 Sofia Kucheruk

+Aspiring Data Analyst with a focus on SQL, Power BI, Excel and Python.